-Another powerful feature of this random number generator is the ability to include decimal places.
+Another powerful feature of this random number generator is the ability to include up to 53 decimal places in the random numbers that are produced.
 Simply select from the drop down how many decimal points you want included, 0 is the default.
 You can produce random numbers between -0.5 and 1.5 for example.

 Ultimately random numbers can be very useful for a huge variety of purposes, whether it's educational, entertainment, financial, raffle draws, lottery picks, etc. The need for a random number generator that can be customized to your many needs is important.

 If you want to use the random number generator to simulate many throws of a dice for example, you can do it just by setting the numbers to between 1 and 6.
 Or maybe you want to simulate a lottery pick - just generate 7 random numbers between 1 and 49 for example.